obsad1an/NHibernate.PostgresBatchingBatcher/README.md

 Credits to [Gerrit](http://stackoverflow.com/users/960796/gerrit) for the initial code.

+[ADO.NET Data Provider for PostgreSQL](http://www.npgsql.org) doesn't count with a SQL Parser [READ HERE](https://github.com/npgsql/npgsql/issues/1042).
+This is the reason why NHibernate Core does not implement a Postgres Batcher.

 ## Important

 This code has been tested on a production enviroment for a specific project.
 If well it does work and you will notice a big performance improvement, you have to actually know what for INSERT and UPDATE statements you send to the batcher.
-By INSERT you wouln't find any problem, but if you send an UPDATE with more WHEREs as the conditioning UPDATE, you might run into a problem (BE CAREFUL).
+By INSERT you wouln't find any problem, but if you send an UPDATE with multiple conditionals, you might run into a problem (BE CAREFUL).
+This cases have yet to be tested and supported.
-Have in mind that the [ADO.NET Data Provider for PostgreSQL](http://www.npgsql.org) doesn't count with a SQL Parser [READ HERE](https://github.com/npgsql/npgsql/issues/1042).
-This is the reason why NHibernate Core does not implement a Postgres Batcher.

 ### Example UPDATE with more than one WHERE in statement: